picadoh/mockserver-client-net/README.md

 - MOCKSERVER\_TEST\_HOST
 - MOCKSERVER\_TEST\_PORT

-### Building and Testing with Docker

-    docker-compose run tests

 ### Using the NuGet Package

 Get the latest version from https://www.nuget.org/packages/MockServerClientCSharp/ and refer to [this page](docs/Samples.md) for usage examples.